Flat retainers create flat effort.

 This changes how we operate at every level.

 We turn down clients we can't help.
 In a retainer model, revenue is revenue.
 In a performance model, bad-fit clients cost us money.
 If we don't believe we can move the needle, we pass.
-It's why we only take 8 clients at a time.

 We ignore activity metrics.
 Impressions, clicks, engagement rates.
 Fine diagnostic tools.
 But we get paid on outcomes, so that's what we focus on and report on.

 We skip the permission dance.
 When we see an opportunity or a problem, we act.
 The traditional agency cycle of proposals and approvals disappears when everyone's incentive is simply to make the number go up.
+We own the entire funnel strategy — not just the ad account — because that's where the real levers live.

 We surface problems immediately.
 Not because we're virtuous.
 Because hiding them is expensive.

-Not every company fits this model.
+Not every company fits this model — but founders who think in systems recognize the logic instantly.
 Some need basic execution capacity.
 Some have leadership that prefers control over outcomes.
 Some are too early to have clear success metrics.

 They understand that incentives shape behavior more reliably than intentions.
 They know alignment beats oversight.
 They'd rather pay more for results than less for activity.